Keyboard shortcuts

 Call SitePurpose

-lsm.memTable.setEncodes each entry (kv.EncodeEntry) and appends to WAL before inserting into the skiplist.
+lsm.memTable.setBatchEncodes each entry (kv.EncodeEntry) and appends to WAL before inserting into the active memtable index (ART by default, skiplist when explicitly selected).

 db.runRecoveryChecksEnsures WAL directory invariants before manifest replay, similar to Badger’s directory bootstrap.